 This is because child support orders cannot be changed retroactively, meaning, if you lose your job and do not change the amount of child support order until a few months later, the court will not go back to the date you lost your job and lower child support then.
 This could result in an arrearage, which is past due child support that must be paid.
 If you cannot pay your child support arrears, the other parent can take measures against you to collect support, such as wage garnishment or property seizure.

-How do I get a child support modification?
+How do I get a child support modification in California?

 The process for getting a child support modification contains the following general steps: